 why do some people find meditation stressful, and what’s the alternative?

-not everyone finds silence and stillness relaxing. for some, meditation can feel like pressure to “switch off” perfectly. the good news? mindfulness can be found in movement, creativity, and quiet rituals, like doing a puzzle, baking, or journaling.
+not everyone finds silence and stillness relaxing. mindfulness can be found in movement, creativity, or simple screen-free mindfulness activities like puzzles, baking, journaling, or walking.

 how can I practice mindfulness if I have a busy mind or short attention span?

-try activities that keep your hands engaged and your mind gently focused, like jigsaw puzzles, creative journaling, or mindful walking. these activities help anchor your attention without forcing your thoughts to disappear.
+try activities that keep your hands engaged and your mind gently focused — like mindfulness jigsaw puzzles for adults, creative journaling, or mindful walking.

 is puzzling really a form of meditation?

-yes, in a way.
-Puzzling brings you into a state of flow, your mind calms, your focus sharpens, and time slows down.
-It offers many of the same benefits as meditation, without needing to sit still or close your eyes.
+yes, in a way. puzzling brings you into a state of flow your mind calms, your focus sharpens, and time slows down. it’s truly mindfulness one piece at a time puzzle practice.

-what are some realistic ways to unwind at night without using my phone?
+what are realistic ways to unwind at night without using my phone?